syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 Step 8: Set **Copy if newer** for all the OpenSSL assemblies.
 ![Right-click the project and select the publish option](Azure_images/Azure-function/copy_if_newer.png)

-Step 9: Steps to [publish](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/convert-html-to-pdf-in-azure-functions-windows#Steps-to-publish-as-azure-function-on-windows) as Azure Function on Windows.
+Step 9: Refer the steps to [publish](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/convert-html-to-pdf-in-azure-functions-windows#Steps-to-publish-as-azure-function-on-windows) as Azure Function on Windows.

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML-to-PDF-Azure-Functions(Windows)).